AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ## Getting started with Parse

-### Parse Registration (Deprecated)

-~~If you have not already done so please [sign up for a Parse account.](https://www.parse.com/signup) While you are creating the account, go ahead and provide the name of the first application you are going to create with it.
-In this case we are calling it `InstaParse`.~~

-As of February 2016, Parse has stopped new account registration as they have announced that the service will be shutdown on January 28th, 2017.
-However, they have open sourced their server code which you can host to provide the same functionality.

 ### Deploying and Configuring a Parse Server

+Parse used to provided a hosted version of their backend service with free registration.
+But as of February 2016, Parse has stopped new account registration as they have announced that the service will be shutdown on January 28th, 2017.
+They have open sourced their server code which you can host by yourself and use it as backend to your application.

 Please refer to this guide for instructions on how to [host and configure your own Parse server](https://guides.codepath.com/ios/Configuring-a-Parse-Server).